claire-hoffmann/ModernStats_Python_CH/episodes/data-visualisation.md

 However, Seaborn is built on top of Matplotlib, meaning that it inherits Matplotlib's flexibility, allowing users to make more detailed customizations as needed.

+Seaborn includes several built-in datasets, such as `tips`, `iris`, and `flights`, that we will use throughout this lesson for our examples.
+These datasets are great for experimenting with Seaborn’s plotting functions without needing to import external data files.

 ### Creating Seaborn plots

 With Seaborn too, the `plt.subplots()` function is used to create a figure (`fig`) and one or more axes (`ax`) that can be used to draw plots.